Spin Seebeck Effect in Normal-Metal--Chiral-Insulator Heterostructure

-\textit{Rectification effect and thermal spin diode}---As shown in Fig.~\ref{Fig2}, in addition to the negative differential SSE discussed above, the spin currents also exhibit the rectification effect, i.e., the magnitude of spin current is asymmetric upon reversing the thermal bias: $I_{\text{s}}(\Delta T) \neq I_{\text{s}}(-\Delta T)$.
-The spin-current asymmetry stems from the structure asymmetry between the left and right leads, and the resulting nonreciprocal spin transport can be used to realize a thermally controlled spin diode effect~\cite{RJ2013_2}.
-We can define a rectification ratio $\eta$ to quantitatively describe the rectification efficiency of the spin diode as
+\textit{Rectification effect and thermal spin diode}---As shown in Fig.\,\ref{Fig2}, in addition to the negative differential SSE discussed above, the spin current also exhibits rectification; that is, its magnitude is asymmetric under reversal of the thermal bias: $| I_{\text{s}}(\Delta T) | \neq | I_{\text{s}}(-\Delta T) |$.
+The spin-current asymmetry stems from the structural asymmetry between the left and right leads, and the resulting nonreciprocal spin transport can be used to realize a thermally controlled spin diode effect\,\cite{RJ2013_2}.
+We can define a rectification ratio $\eta$ to quantify the rectification performance of the spin diode as

-The ratio has been widely used for measuring the efficiency of thermal diode~\cite{LBW2004, RJ2013_3}, electronic diode~\cite{CR2014, LZL2020}, spin diode~\cite{Iovan2008} and so on.
-Figure~\ref{Fig4}(a) presents the rectification ratio for different $T_0$ at $\mu_{\text{L}}=1$\,meV and $\varepsilon_d=0$.
-The rectification ratio is increased when increasing the thermal bias $\Delta T$ and reaches the maximum ratio about 25.
-Figure~\ref{Fig4}(b) gives the rectification ratio for different $\varepsilon_d$ at $T_0=90$\,K and $\mu_{\text{L}}=1$\,meV.
-The results show that the $\eta$ can be enhanced (diminished) for $\varepsilon_d>0~(\varepsilon_d<0)$, demonstrating the effect of the interlayer in regulating the rectification efficiency.
+The ratio is widely used to quantify the performance of thermal\,\cite{LBW2004, RJ2013_3}, electronic\,\cite{CR2014, LZL2020}, and spin diodes\,\cite{Iovan2008}.
+Figure\,\ref{Fig4}(a) presents the rectification ratio for different $T_0$ at $\mu_{\text{L}}=1 \, \rm meV$ and $\varepsilon_d=0$.
+The rectification ratio increases with the thermal bias $\Delta T$ and reaches a maximum value of approximately 25.
+Figure\,\ref{Fig4}(b) shows the rectification ratio for different $\varepsilon_d$ at $T_0=90 \,\rm K$ and $\mu_{\text{L}}=1 \, \rm meV$.
+The results show that $\eta$ can be enhanced (diminished) for $\varepsilon_d>0 \, (\varepsilon_d<0)$, demonstrating that the interfacial on-site potential provides an effective means to tune the performance of the thermal spin diode.